Your Personal Stag Do Expert

 Flights toBudapest’s Ferenc Liszt Airportfrom London are a breezy 2 hours 45 minutes, starting from a tempting£20-£50(in the low season).
 Affordable travel prices in the low season make it an extremely popular stag and hen destination, so don’t be surprised if you share your flight with fellow party goers!
 Note that prices are prone to getting pretty steep in the high season (usually summertime), so book your stag package early to avoid disappointment.
 Once you’ve landed in Budapest, it’s a 35-minute journey by road to the city centre; we recommend you take anairport transfer with guide.

 Budapest Neighbourhood Guide

-Known as the Jewish Quarter, Erzsébetváros - Budapest’s district 7 - is the epicentre of the city’s bohemian social scene, boasting bars and nightclubs in spades.
-You’ll discover speakeasies and hipster bars specialising in craft beer here - and everything in between.
+Known as the Jewish Quarter, Erzsébetváros - Budapest’s district 7 - is the epi-centre of the city’s bohemian social scene, boasting bars and nightclubs in spades, and often the focal point for any stag weekend.
+You’ll discover speakeasies and hipster bars specialising in regional drinks here.
 Steeped in history, the district is where you’ll also find the largest concentration of the city’s famous ruin bars: quirky watering holes built in the ruins of abandoned pre-war buildings, stores or lots.

 District VIII - Józsefváros